laurentsimon/attestation/spec/predicates/deployment.md

 - Consumers MUST ignore the `decisionDetails` field during verification.
 The field is purely informational and is intended only for troubleshooting and logging.
+- Consumers MUST reject attestations with scope types they do not recognize.
 - The `predicateType` URI includes the major version number and will always change whenever there is a backwards incompatible change.
 - Minor version changes are always backwards compatible and "monotonic".
 Such changes do not update the `predicateType`.
 - Producers MAY add custom scope types to the `scopes` field.
 To avoid type name collisions, a scope type MUST be an URI.
 See [custom scopes](#custom-scopes).